Gestational Diabetes Test Prep | 3 & 1 Hour Glucose Test Instructions & Expectations

 The second time I took the whole gestational diabetes one hour test it went much more smoothly for me than the first time.
 It really wasn’t a big deal and it was done.
 However, the first time I took the test it was much harder than it sounds to get through.

-When I took the gestational diabetes one hour test with my first pregnancy I started to struggle about 20 minutes into the required one hour of waiting time.
+When I took the 1 hour glucose tolerance test with my first pregnancy I started to struggle about 20 minutes into the required one hour of waiting time.
 I began to feel quite nauseous, dizzy, and started sweating and feeling like I was having hot flashes.
 I made it through the hour of waiting time by shutting my eyes and staying stationary in my seat, but it was a rough and unpleasant experience!
 After the test I ate some food, drank some water, and started to quickly feel much better.

 I was afraid that I failed the test because I experienced such a negative reaction to the sugary drink.
 However, I ended up passing!